den01-python-programming/exercise-5-10-comparing-apartments/README.md

 ## Price difference

-Create a method `price_difference(self, compared)` that returns the price difference of the apartment object whose method was called and the apartment object received as the parameter.
+Create a method `price_difference(self, other)` that returns the price difference of the apartment object whose method was called and the apartment object received as the parameter.
 The price difference is the absolute value of the difference of the prices (price can be calculated by multiplying the price per square by the number of squares).

 An example of how the method should work: